 A Brief History

 On August 25, 1823, mountain man and fur trapper Hugh Glass was attacked by a Grizzly Bear while on a fur taking and exploring expedition in what is now South Dakota.
 The terrible injuries Glass suffered and his fierce determination to live have been recalled for history by not 1, but 2 major motion pictures, Man in the Wilderness (1971) and The Revenant (2015).
 We have previously discussed this famous incident in our article, “10 Incredible Tales of Survival.”
 Today we will discuss 10 cases of animal attacks on human beings that are famous or infamous, either for their deadliness, unusual nature, or even comedic value.
 Several famous people (including a 20th Century King of Greece) have been killed by rabies or other infection caused by animal bites, and a famous snake handling Pentecostal religious figure died of a venomous snakebite in Florida in 1955.
-What animal attacks on people would you include on such a list?
 (Note: We gave sharks a pass this time!)

 1. Hugh Glass Grizzly Bear attack, 1823.